RicardoTM05/TimerPlugin/README.md

 **Values:**
 - `"Any string with or without %Codes"`

-It can use any Format Code from the Format Codes list to return the formatted elapsed time on every measure update.
+It can use any Format Code from the [Format Codes](https://github.com/RicardoTM05/TimerPlugin/blob/master/README.md#time-codes-table) list to return the formatted elapsed time on every measure update.

 Example:
 `Format= %H-%M-%S` will return the elapsed/remaining time as `07-25-32`.

-Check the Format Codes section to see all available format codes.
+Check the Format Codes section to see all available [Format Codes](https://github.com/RicardoTM05/TimerPlugin/blob/master/README.md#time-codes-table).

 ---

 ### **DurationUnits**
 **Default**: `Milliseconds`

-Defines the units the `Duration` option will take.
+Defines the units the [`Duration`](https://github.com/RicardoTM05/TimerPlugin/blob/master/README.md#duration) option will take.

 **Values:**
 - `1`, `ms`, `mil`, `millisecond`, `milliseconds`